IntuCloud/Azure_Costoptimization/README.md

 #### Slide 5: Customer Success Stories

-    Case Study 1: Company A reduced Azure costs by 15% by implementing our tool's recommendations.
+    Case Study 1: One of Big 4 accounting company reduced Azure costs by 15% by implementing our tool's recommendations.
-    Case Study 2: Company B improved resource utilization by 15%, leading to significant cost savings.

-#### Slide 6: Demo

-    Live Demonstration: Showcasing the tool's key features and capabilities.
-    Focus on Ease of Use: Highlight the intuitive interface and simple navigation.
-    Address Common Questions: Answer any questions the audience may have during the demo.

 #### Slide 7: Pricing and Packages